 Find out how PIP coverage works in your state

-How to select the right amount of personal injury protection
+How can I select the right amount of personal injury protection coverage?

 Consider your health insurance: Do you need PIP if you have health insurance?
 If you have great health insurance, you could select a lower amount of PIP coverage.
 That may be a good strategy for saving money if you know you're already well-covered under your health insurance.
 This is especially true if you have a low health insurance deductible.